Nursing — Adult-Gerontology Acute Care Nurse Practitioner

 • Students with a GPA less than 3.0 may submit GRE or MAT scores to be considered.

-A personal interview with graduate faculty of the School of Nursing may be requested following a preliminary review of all required admission materials.
+A personal interview with the graduate faculty of the School of Nursing may be requested following a preliminary review of all required admission materials.

 Applicants are required to provide the following materials: